 Each student files, at the Office of the Registrar of the Divinity School by the date specified in the calendar, a schedule of study which has been approved by the faculty adviser.
-Returning students register for the fall term in April and entering students register during the orientation period.
+Returning students register for the fall term from September 3 to 6.
 All students register for the spring term in November.
 A charge of \$25 will be made for late registration.
 There will be no charge for course changes made prior to the beginning of the second week of the term, but there will be a \$10 fee for each course change made after the beginning of the second week.